raphnet/swpxlt/README.md

  - png2vga : Convert PNG to a raw format suitable for VGA mode 13h.
  - flicinfo : Display information about a FLI/FLC file, such as frame size, frame count, speed...
  - flic2png : Convert a FLI/FLC file to a series of PNG files
- - flicmerge : Take FLI/FLC or PNG files as input and merge them into a single FLC file
+ - flicmerge : Take FLI/FLC, Animated GIF or PNG files as input and merge them into a single FLC file
  - flicplay : FLI/FLC playback tool using SDL

 ### swpxlt